-These scholarships are supported by ESU Alumni, ESU faculty and staff, and friends provide high levels of financial support to recruit and retain outstanding Hornets!
+Alumni, faculty, staff, and friends provide high levels of financial support to recruit and retain outstanding Hornets!
 Since January 2012 the Emporia State University Foundation has raised more than $18M in scholarship support through Now and Forever: The Campaign for Emporia State University, with more than $9M being designated for the Presidential Scholarship program.
 It is not necessary to complete a separate application if you qualify for these scholarships as your admission application is used to determine your eligibility.
 In order to be eligible for these scholarships, you must:

 Transfer students who first attend during the spring semester and complete 12 credit hours will automatically have their scholarship renewed for two additional semesters based on their cumulative GPA at the end of the spring term.

 Emporia State University